-- Right-click on Start button and then tap on Task Manager.
+- Right-click on the Start button and then tap on Task Manager.

 - Now, tap on the Process tab and search for Runtime Broker in the list.

-- Right-click on process and then tap on End Task.
+- Right-click on the process and then tap on End Task.

 - Now, Reboot your PC.

-However, please note Runtime Broker killing process from the Task Manager is not a permanent solution.
-As when you restart your computer it will launch itself again and when you start using Windows Apps.
+However, please note that killing the Runtime Broker process from Task Manager is not a permanent solution.
+As it will launch itself again when you restart your computer or when you use Windows Apps.